|

 We’ve all failed at least once in our networking strategies.
 This week, I want to provide some tips to help you try some new and different approaches to avoid an epic fail.

-Stay tuned for next week when I share some out-of-the-box interview tips!
+Stay tuned for next week when I share some outside-the-box interview tips!

 Successful networking strategies